EEricHwang/EEricHwang.github.io/_pages/research.md

 author_profile: true
 ---

-My research aims to develop advanced control algorithms for multi-vehicle systems, particularly for aerospace domains.
+My research aims to develop advanced control/estimation algorithms for multi-vehicle systems, particularly for aerospace domains.
 I'm interested in how to enhance the system's <strong> robustness </strong> and <strong> resilience </strong> in adversarial environments.

 The aerospace control systems necessitate advanced solutions due to the importance of safety considerations.